julianganjs/interactive-quiz-platform/README.md

 > *Username:*&nbsp;&nbsp;teacher<br />*Password:*&nbsp;&nbsp;&nbsp;teacher

 > ### Note
-> The Azure SQL Database was set up using a free student package, which only has a one year trial period.
+> As the database is currently offline, please wait for 1-2 minutes after the first login attempt, then refresh the login page and try again.
+The database will be awakened after the first login attempt, and the username and password can then be authenticated.<br /><br />The Azure SQL Database was set up using a free student package, which only has a one year trial period.
 Hence, the online quiz platform will only be operational till 13/11/2024, after which the database will then be offline indefinitely.

 ## JavaScript Libraries/Framework
 - Bootstrap 5